 Now that we understand how neurotransmitters work to adjust our cellular activity, let’s take a look at the role of cannabinoids in particular and their role in maintaining homeostasis — a state of balance, within the body.

 For example, CBD is known to mimic a signaling molecule called anandamide.
 Anandamide is responsible for the production and uptake of serotonin.
 Serotonin is often referred to as the “bliss molecule” because levels of serotonin in the body are directly associated with mood.
 Serotonin is the neurotransmitter that is responsible for “runner’s high.”
 Serotonin levels are often low in people suffering from depression and anxiety.
-Supplementation with CBD has been shown to raise serotonin levels.
+Our friends over at the CBD Awareness Project have a great in-depth article about the Endocannabinoid System (ECS).

 Additional Functions of Cannabinoids